 With names like “The Call Girl” and “The Thief” you would think we were talking about titles for a steamy Lifetime movie instead of essentials for turkey season.
-The season of the thunder chicken is upon us; we’ve spent months preparing ourselves to trick old Tom into thinking we are a Lil’ Nasty hen.
+The season of the thunder chicken is upon us.
+We’ve spent months preparing ourselves to trick old Tom into thinking we are a Dirty Lil’ Hen.
 Here are some of the top-rated turkey hunting products and some of my personal picks.

 Early season gobblers are full of testosterone and looking for fights before they are looking for love.
 The hens haven’t been bred yet and gobblers are looking to secure their females.

 There’s a lot of competition at this phase.
 Since the females have just broken away from their respective family groups, they’re playing hard to get . . . like all classy ladies do.

 During the early season, use a breeding pair.
 Ol’ Tom is most likely to start a fight with another gobbler to steal his gal and claim her for himself.

 I like the self-inflating decoys from Cherokee Sports.
 Self-inflating means easier transport and set-up on hunting day.
 These decoys use a photo printing process which prints an actual photo of a wild turkey, increasing realism.

 Calling in early season is the most fun.
 It’s what you’ve been practicing for all year!
 This is when the gobblers are most attentive to your calls and responsive.